AlecWaichunas/ServerClient/Server/README.md

 Java is very easy to work with, and to detect errors between the sockets, they can simply be surrounded with try and catch blocks.
 These blocks will catch the errors and can deal with each error seperately.

 #### Known Bugs
+While testing the program, no bugs were found and the program needs to be further stress tested to figure out the unknown bugs.

 #### Packages
 There are a few java packages that were used to create this program.
 The net package was used to let the server listen on a port, and for the client to connect to the server.